-Within the hotel industry, high turnover of staff can cause problems for the team.
-Some may enter the hospitality industry to climb the ladder and progress quickly, whilst others enjoy the focus of their role and look to proceed no further.
+Within the hotel industry, a high turnover of staff can cause problems for the team.
+Some may enter the hospitality industry to climb the ladder and progress quickly.
+Whilst others enjoy the focus of their role and look to proceed no further.

-However, a high proportion of hotel worker CVs which land on our desk seem to have something in common – approximately 60% of hotel butlers fall short in qualifications and hotel butler training.
+However, a high proportion of hotel worker CVs that land on our desk seems to have something in common.
+Approximately 60% of hotel butlers fall short in qualifications and hotel butler training.

 One of the key factors to look into is the rate of pay in commercial vs domestic.
 Butlers will typically be on a much higher salary in domestic placements than they will in hotels.